kuzzleio/documentation/src/sdk-reference/js/6/getting-started/node-js/index.md

 const kuzzle = new Kuzzle('websocket', { host: 'localhost' });
 ```

-Next we will add a listener to detect if there is a problem with our connection to Kuzzle:
+Next we add a listener to be notified in case of connection error:

 ```javascript
 kuzzle.on('networkError', error => {